Towards multi-messenger observations of core-collapse supernovae harbouring choked jets: Introduction

-The first cocoon was observed in the long GRB 171205A \citep{2019Natur.565..324I}, which occurred at the unusually small distance of 163\,Mpc.
-Detailed, multi-epoch spectroscopic observation of the associated SN 2017iuk allowed the identification of the cocoon emission as an additional black-body component of the light curve, $\sim$1 day after the GRB occurrence.
-Spectroscopic observations of the early-time SN spectrum revealed sub-relativistic material ($v\sim c/3$) rich in Fe and Ni, indicating that the observed component comes from the inner depth of the star.
-The implications of the presence of the cocoon, as well as more details about the theoretical framework related to it, are discussed in \cite{2017ApJ...834...28N}.
+Relativistic jets launched by a core collapse are also expected to produce a cocoon due to the jet depositing energy in the stellar envelope \citep{1999ApJ...524..262M}.
+This is expected to transport an amount of energy comparable to that of the prompt GRB emission.
+As the GRB jet carves its way through the stellar envelope, it dissipates its energy in a double shock (forward-reverse) structure that forms at its head \citep{2003MNRAS.345..575M,2005ApJ...629..903L,2011ApJ...740..100B}.
+The hot head material spills sideways, forming a cocoon that engulfs and collimates the jet.
+The first observational evidence for a cocoon came from the long GRB 171205A \citep{2019Natur.565..324I}, which occurred at the unusually small distance of 163\,Mpc.
+Detailed multi-epoch spectroscopic observation of the associated \textit{SN 2017iuk} allowed the identification of the cocoon emission as an additional blackbody component in the light curve about one day after the GRB.
+Spectroscopic observations of the early-time SN spectrum revealed sub-relativistic material ($v\sim c/3$) rich in Fe and Ni, indicating that the observed component comes from deep inside the star.
+The implications of the presence of the cocoon, as well as more details about the theoretical framework related to it, were discussed in \cite{Nakar2017}.

+When the jet crosses a large fraction of the stellar envelope before it stalls, the cocoon can be energetic enough even for failed GRBs to break away from the star by itself and produce an observable electromagnetic signature: A bright X-ray/UV flash that lasts from few seconds to a fraction of an hour, followed by a long-lasting (day timescale) UV and optical emission related to the expanding cocoon envelope.
+In any scenario, however, the electromagnetic signal requires that the shock reaches the stellar surface.
+We refer to \cite{2017hsn..book..967W} for details on shock breakout (SBO) theory.